MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 ### ExecutionPolicy

+> [!IMPORTANT]
+> This configuration only applies on Windows platforms.

 Configures the execution policy for PowerShell sessions, determining what scripts can be run.
 By default, PowerShell uses the existing execution policy.

+For AllUsers configurations, this sets the **LocalMachine** execution policy.
+For CurrentUser configurations, this sets the **CurrentUser** execution policy.

 > [!NOTE]
 > The [`Set-ExecutionPolicy`](../../Microsoft.PowerShell.Security/Set-ExecutionPolicy.md)
-> cmdlet modifies this setting in the configuration file.
+> cmdlet modifies this setting in the AllUsers configuration file
+> when invoked with `-Scope LocalMachine`,
+> and modifies this setting in the CurrentUser configuration file
+> when invoked with `-Scope CurrentUser`.

 ```Schema
 "<shell-id>:ExecutionPolicy": "<execution-policy>"